-Buriti Oil is cold pressed from the cone shaped fruit of the Moriche Palm Tree, which is found in the Amazon, particularly the Brazilian section.
-The Moriche Palm Tree is revered in Brazil and is, very appropriately, considered the ‘Tree Of Life’.
+Buriti Oil is cold pressed from the cone-shaped fruit of the Moriche Palm Tree, which is found in the Amazon, particularly the Brazilian section.
+The Moriche Palm Tree is revered in Brazil and is considered to be the ‘Tree Of Life’, owing to the many traditional skincare applications it is used for.

 INCI: Mauritia Flexuosa (Buriti) Fruit Oil